 "I don't buy it…you've been so strange up here…as if you've had an epiphany or come to terms with something."

 "You're worried because you think I'm at peace?"
-Jack scrunched his forehead.
+Jack scrunched his forehead, "How much have you had to drink?" he smiled.

 "Seriously Jack…c'mon…I am worried you know."